LINGUIST, LECTURER AND BROADCASTER: DAVID CRYSTAL

-LINGUIST, LECTURER AND BROADCASTER DAVID CRYSTAL, appeared at the Octagon in Grassington on Sunday 4th February 2018 and despite it being a very cold evening the event was a sell-out.
+Appeared at the Octagon in Grassington on Sunday 4th February 2018 and despite it being a very cold evening the event was a sell-out.
 Professor Crystal's talk was fascinating, he brought all aspects of the English language to life - accents, dialects et al.

 At Amerdale Hall in Arncliffe at 7.30pm on 16th March 2018.
 Heather was appointed Librarian and Keeper of Collections at the Scott Polar Research Institute, University of Cambridge, where she established the new Polar Museum.
 This was a fabulous evening and all the tickets were sold out.
 Heather's talk kept everyone captivated.
 The evening was rounded off with supper.
 A great success.

 A food historian, writer and broadcaster who came to give us a talk on Queen Victoria’s sweet tooth.
 The evening was followed by a buffet meal.
-This was a fantastic event and a very special evening at the beautiful Parceval Hall on 10th May 2018 at 5pm.
+This was a fantastic event and a very special evening at the beautiful Parcevall Hall on 10th May 2018 at 5pm.
 The staff at Parceval Hall couldn't have looked after us any better.
 Annie Gray held us all captivated with her superb talk and the weather was perfect for a stroll around the gardens.

 The annual spring quiz and supper was held again at Conistone with Kilnsey Village hall and was a good evening with questions set by Pam Devine and Ron Norman.
 There was a wide variety of questions with an opportunity for everyone to be an expert on one topic or another!

 Friday 15th June at Conistone with Kilnsey Hall

 After a hugely successful day last year, Andrew Brooks agreed to come back again for another photography workshop.
 People learned how to get the best out of their cameras and how to make the most of their surroundings to produce the best photographs.
 Once again this proved to be a very popular UWALS event and fortunately for us the weather stayed fine.